tenchi-security/zanshin-cli/README.md

 #### `zanshin organization scan-target-groups list`

-Lists the scan target groups of the user's organization.
+List all scan target groups belonging to a specific organization.

 **Usage**: